10 Underrated Beaches Near NYC (as in, Within 2 Hours of the City)

 5. Asbury Park, New Jersey (1 hour, 15 minutes from NYC by car or 2 hours by NJ Transit)

-Just south of Long Branch is another gem, featuring a wide boardwalk that passes through the beautiful skeletons of two old Beaux-Arts buildings, hip boutiques and restaurants (that would impress even the most discerning Williamsburg resident) and a serious live-music scene.
+Just south of Long Branch is another gem, featuring a wide boardwalk that passes through the beautiful skeletons of two old Beaux-Arts buildings, hip boutiques and restaurants (that would impress even the most discerning Williamsburg resident) and in non-COVID times, a serious live-music scene.
 Oh, and a happy hour for dogs—this place is basically heaven.

-Sunken Meadow State Park, Long Island (1 hour from NYC by car)
+6. Sunken Meadow State Park, Long Island (1 hour from NYC by car)

 The North Shore of Long Island is dotted with “town” (read: expensive to get into) beaches, but there are a few spots that are more welcoming to those fleeing the city.
 This tranquil stretch features three miles of sand, a wide boardwalk and miles of hiking trails along the bluffs.

 7. Long Beach, Long Island (1 hour from NYC by LIRR)

 OK, this one’s not exactly unknown—it definitely gets busy on weekends—but if you feel like burning through a vacation day midweek, it’s one of the cleanest and all-around nicest beaches just outside the city, complete with sparkling white sand, food trucks and even a beach concert series.
 (Heads-up, though: You’ll pay a $15 entrance fee per person.)

 8. Gunnison Beach, NJ (30 MINUTES FROM NYC BY FERRY OR 1 HOUR, 30 MINUTES BY CAR)